About this Website |

 on your own feelings.

-It really hurts me to hear you break promises.
-Children need
+It really hurts me to hear you break promises to your children.

-to trust their parents, and your not keeping your promises will most likely
+Children need to trust their parents, and if you don’t keep your promises it

 Dont be judgmental!
 Who are you to tell me how to